Gloria Trattoria | Extroverted Shoreditch Restaurant

-But Gloria is truly huge, bombastic, larger-than-life, over-the-top, and generally massive in all the right places.
+And true to their name, she is truly huge, bombastic, and over-the-top in all the right ways.

-The starters include a warm & fluffy focaccia with wild Sicillian fennel and “London’s longest grissini” breadsticks; and some Culatello Con Contenna (a rare ham which comes from Parma) which they helpfully explain “is to ham what Wu-Tang Clan is to hip-hop”.
+The starters at Gloria include a warm & fluffy focaccia with wild Sicilian fennel and “London’s longest grissini” breadsticks; and some Culatello Con Contenna (a rare ham which comes from Parma) which they helpfully explain “is to ham what Wu-Tang Clan is to hip-hop”.

 And to top it all off?
-There are outlandishly inventive cocktails like their Trophy Negroni (bumped up with porcini mushroom wine & truffle foam) and their Tehran Twist Margarita made with tequila and saffron – plus desserts that include a wedge of lemon meringue pie standing over half a foot tall, and a single profiterole the size of a shot put.
+There are outlandishly inventive cocktails like the Trophy Negroni (bumped up with porcini mushroom wine & truffle foam) and the Tehran Twist Margarita made with tequila and saffron – plus desserts that include Gloria’s famous wedge of lemon meringue pie standing over half a foot tall, and a single profiterole the size of a shot put.

 Yes, this lady has big balls.

-NOTE: Gloria is due to open on the 22 February.
-There are no bookings for dinner.
-You can find out more at their website (which will launch fully on the 22nd) right HERE.
+NOTE: Gloria is open for lunch and dinner, daily.
+You can find out more, and book, at their website right HERE.